cartesi/compute-tutorials/dogecoin-hash/README.md

 This tutorial DApp uses the [scrypt](https://www.tarsnap.com/scrypt.html) algorithm to compute the proof-of-work hash for Dogecoin or Litecoin block headers.
 The resulting hash can then be compared to the target difficulty of the block, in order to validate it.

-> **NOTE**: at this time, this tutorial requires the latest unreleased features of [Descartes](https://github.com/cartesi/descartes).
-In order to use that unreleased version, you may [follow these instructions](../README.md#using-local-descartes-build-optional).

 ## Background